How Does Qi Affect Your Life?

 If a river is blocked, all downstream areas relying on the water will be affected.
 The ecosystem’s balance and harmony will be disturbed as a result of the lack of water and plants and animals cannot survive.
 Similarly, if the Meridian System is blocked, the supply of Qi to different parts of the body will be interrupted, leading to organ disharmony and disease even if the affected area is a distance from the original blockage.

-In order to restore balance and harmony, optimal flow of the river or Qi must be reinstated.
+In order to restore balance and harmony, the optimal flow of the river or Qi must be reinstated.
 In the case of a river, the debris causing the blockage must be removed in order to reestablish the flow.
 When the Qi is ample and flowing without impediments, health can be regained.

 If for some reason the Qi is deficient or stagnant, then we see the appearance of discomfort and eventually…disease.
 How does this happen and can you effectively regain free-flowing Qi on your own?